search

 Students must exhibit a working knowledge of a foreign language by translating a mathematical passage into English.

-MASTER OF ARTS in STATISTICS and APPLIED MATHEMATICS:
+MASTER of ARTS in STATISTICS and APPLIED MATHEMATICS:

 Admission Requirements

 The general college admission requirements must be satisfied.
 These include the Graduate Record Examination and two letters of recommendation.
-In addition, the Department requires one semester of Linear Algebra (Math 260) and one semester of Multivariate Calculus (Math 250).
+In addition, the Department requires one semester of Linear Algebra (MATH 260) and one semester of Multivariate Calculus (MATH 250).
 The Department’s requirements are minimal.
 They are intended to encourage students without a previous specialization in mathematics to pursue a degree in statistics and applied mathematics.

 Track I: STATISTICS